Website SEO for Beginners: Everything you need to start optimizing your website

 Take some time to strategically pick the keywords that you want to have on your website.
 And more importantly, the keywords that you want to rank for on Google!
 This can be done with keyword research through SEMrush or Keyword Finder.
 Both are great tools that you can use to see what your audience is searching for.

 Once you know the keywords you need to include on your website, create a list.
-Then plan pages or blog posts around those keywords.
+Then plan pages or blog posts on those keywords.
 But remember that you need to focus on creating high-quality content!
 No keyword stuffing or randomly placing irrelevant keywords where they don’t belong.
 Google will see right through your BS.

 Step 4: SEO your website’s pages